warmist/scripts/docs/agitation-rebalance.rst

     - Max invaders per cavern: 500

-After using one of these presets, remember you can always to go the vanilla difficulty settings and adjust them to your liking.
+After using one of these presets, remember you can always to go the vanilla difficulty settings and adjust them further to your liking.

 Note that if you have `gui/settings-manager` auto-restoring your difficulty settings for new forts, you don't have to reload these presets yourself.
 Just